taublast/taublast.github.io/_posts/2026-04-09-VideoRecording.md

 Works equally well for sports, family moments, wildlife - anything where you can't predict when live action starts.

+That also maps to a security camera pattern: AI or motion detection triggers live recording, the buffer guarantees the seconds before the event are already there - no continuous disk writes, no gigabytes of idle footage.

 Enable it:

 ```csharp